Kurd Idol

-Kurd Idol (کورد ئایدڵ / Kurd Aydil) is the first International franchise in Kurdish television history.
+Kurd Idol (کورد ئایدڵ / Kurd Aydil) is the first international franchise in Kurdish television history.
 Kurd Idol reality singing competition that is part of the Idols franchise created by Simon Fuller and owned by 19 Entertainment and FremantleMedia.
 Kurdsat acquired the production and broadcast rights for Kurd Idol.
 The series aims to find new solo recording artists from across the Kurdish diaspora and the winner would be decided by viewers' votes through the Internet, telephone and text messages.
 To project is aimed to select the Kurdish singers from the historical Kurdistan region and diaspora.

 Audition

-Auditions for Kurd Idol have been held in Kurdish cities of Van, Erbil, Mardin, Sanandaj, Slemani, and outside the region - in Berlin, Istanbul, Stockholm, Düsseldorf, Tbilisi and Yerevan.
+Auditions for Kurd Idol have been held in Kurdish cities of Van, Hewlêr, Mêrdîn, Sine, Silêmanî, and outside the region - in Berlin, Istanbul, Stockholm, Düsseldorf, Tbilisi and Yerevan.